-The Kissimmee Utility Authority Employees' Retirement Plan (the Plan) is a single employer defined benefit pension plan.
+The Plan is a single employer defined benefit pension plan.
 The Plan provides for pension, death, and disability benefits.
-Participation in the Plan is required as a condition of employment for all full-time employees, except for the Authority Board of Directors and the President and General Manager.
+Participation in the Plan is required as a condition of employment for all full-time employees, except for the Authority Board and the President and General Manager.
 The Plan is subject to the provisions of Chapter 112 of the State of Florida Statutes and the oversight of the Florida Division of Retirement.
-The Plan is governed by a five member pension board of trustees, which consists of two members elected by the membership, two appointed by the Authority's President and General Manager, and one member is appointed by the other four members.
+The Plan is governed by a five member pension Board of Trustees, which consists of two members elected by the membership, two appointed by the Authority's President and General Manager, and one member is appointed by the other four members.
 The Plan was established by an Authority Resolution and any changes are made through the adoption of the Authority Resolution.
 The Authority is obligated to fund all Plan costs based upon actuarial valuations.
 The Authority is also authorized to establish benefit levels and the Plan's Board of Trustees approves the actuarial assumptions used in the determination of the contribution levels.

-At October 1, 2019 and 2018, the Plan's participants consisted of:
+At October 1, 2020 and 2019, the Plan's participants consisted of: